laminlabs/lamin-blog/docs/methyldata.md

 From there, the notebook merges beta values with metadata, imputes missing CpG values, and trains a small PyTorch neural network (one hidden layer, 128 units) to predict chronological age from methylation profiles.
 The trained model is saved back to the instance as an artifact under `methylGPT/models/` and closes the loop from curated data to trained model.

-## Explore the instance
+## Explore the database

-The full instance is publicly available at [lamin.ai/laminlabs/methyldata](https://lamin.ai/laminlabs/methyldata).
+The database is publicly available at [lamin.ai/laminlabs/methyldata](https://lamin.ai/laminlabs/methyldata).
 To access the data programmatically:

 ```python
 import lamindb as ln